EKarton/Android-Mac-Connector/Documentation/Data flow.md

 5. The Android device receives the FCM request, and sends the SMS message

-6. When the SMS message is sent successfully, it sends an HTTP request to the server (PUT /api/v1/<device-id>/sms/messages/<UUID>/status):
+6. When the SMS message is sent successfully, the Android device sends an HTTP request to the server (PUT /api/v1/<device-id>/sms/messages/<UUID>/status):

     ```
     {